renzon/poc-java-annotation/README.md

 }
 ```

-The difference now it that `Route` receives a parameter which is hold by `value`
+The difference now is that `Route` receives a parameter which is hold by `value`
 Four facts worth mentioning:

 1. Besides values been a String array (`String[]`) on `root` a simple string `"/"`is given as parameter.
- In one hand it makes code simples once it isn't necessary wrapping unitary parameter as array: `{"/"}`.
+ In one hand it makes code simpler once it isn't necessary wrapping unitary parameter as array, e.g. `{"/"}`.
  But on the other hand it violates the supposed strong Java typing.
 2. An annotation attribute can have any name.
  But if one different from `value` is chosen its name can't be omitted when passing parameter.